Contact | Join | Shop

 Treasure Hunt brochuresTREASURE HUNTS for Kids available anytime!

 Our Kids Week Programs are generously sponsored by The Edgar & Pauline Main Family Foundation, with support for Treasure Hunt programs from South Shore Music Circus.
+Free Admission on Thursday, April 18th, generously sponsored by the Highland Street Foundation, as part of their Spring Week 2024.

 All children must be accompanied by an adult.